 Adding An OLED Display To A Hotspot

-It's pretty simple to add a .96 or 1.3 inch OLED display to your MMDVM modem board so you can track activity and callsigns.
+I recommend buying your hotspot with an OLED already installed but it's pretty simple to add a .96 or 1.3 inch OLED display to your MMDVM modem board so you can track activity and callsigns.
 You connect the display to the modem then set Pi-Star's display settings.

 I purchased a generic Chinese .96 inch OLED display from aliexpress.com for $3.
 There are two pin standards for OLED displays.
 If you get the correct pin out then you can use a simple 4-pin header to connect the display.
 Get the wrong pin out and you'll have to use wire jumpers.
 You want the pin out that matches your hotspot.
 You can see my board below needed the 5v pin on the outside ( 5v ground SCL SDA)